spatie/spatie.be/resources/views/front/pages/guidelines/pages/php.md

 ### Class defaults

 By default, we don't use `final`.
 In our team, there aren't many benefits that `final` offers as we don't rely too much on inheritance.
-For our open source stuff, we assume that all our users know they are responsible for writing tests for any overwritten behaviour.
+For our open source stuff, we assume that all our users know they are responsible for writing tests for any overwridden behaviour.

 ### Nullable and union types